Maxime Lopez: Style of play

 Due to his Algerian lineage and similar progression through Marseille's academy, Lopez has often been likened to former Marseille midfielder Samir Nasri.
 Though small in stature, Lopez has been described as a versatile playmaker capable of fluid movement and quick and intelligent passing.

 Personal life

 Lopez was born in France to a French father of partially Spanish origin, and an Algerian mother.
-His older brother, Julien is also a footballer who plays in the Ligue 2 with Paris FC and was a youth international for Algeria.
+He holds French and Algerian nationalities.
+His older brother, Julien is also a footballer who plays in the Ligue 1 with Paris FC and was a youth international for Algeria.